You’ve probably heard people say, “the money is in the list”. What does this mean?

-In online marketing, you need to learn how to build an email list fast.
+In online marketing, you need to learn how to create an email list fast and from scratch.

 This is the best form of communicating with your customers.
 Even though social media gets a lot of attention, the most valuable digital channel is building your email list for free.